ssgti/smpp/README.md

 currently unfinished and in development

-***// disclaimer - this software is a proof-of-concept, and should not be used as the basis for actual trading decisions. i accept no responsibility for money lost due to trades made because of this software.***
+***// disclaimer - this software is a proof-of-concept, and should not be used as the basis for actual trading decisions.
+I accept no responsibility for money lost due to trades made because of this software.***